lorlouis/cedit/README.md

 Name suggestions are welcome

-A small text editor with minimal dependencies
+A small utf-8 text editor with minimal dependencies (only supports LTR languages sadly)

 ## Status